The Lahore Ahmadiyya Islamic Movement

 4.

 “ ‘Muhammad is not the father of any man from among you, but he is the Messenger of Allah, and the Khatam-un-nabiyyin.’
 Do you not know that the Merciful Lord has declared our Holy Prophet to be the Khatam-ul-anbiya unconditionally, and our Holy Prophet has explained this in his words: ‘There is no prophet after me’, which is a clear explanation for the seekers of truth?
-If we consider as allowed the appearance of a prophet after our Prophet, may peace and the blessings of Allah be upon him, then we have to allow the opening of the door of wahy nubuwwat [revelation to prophets] and this is clearly wrong, as is not hidden from Muslims.
+If we consider as allowed the appearance of a prophet after our Prophet, may peace and the blessings of Allah be upon him, then we have to allow the opening of the door of wahy nubuwwat [revelation to prophets] after its closure, and this is clearly wrong, as is not hidden from Muslims.
 How can a prophet come after our Prophet when revelation has been terminated after his death and Allah has ended the prophets with him?”

 Hamamat-ul-Bushra, p.
 81-82.
 Ruhani Khaza’in, vol. 7, p.
 200